 So let’s work in from the extremes and come back to a happy medium for us to work on that ideal length for a commencement ceremony

-From the previous blog post, we know that the ceremony is meaningful once the graduate experiences “five seconds for me, and everything else“.
+From the previous blog post, (What makes a Commencement ceremony meaningful for your graduates?) we know that the ceremony is meaningful once the graduate experiences “five seconds for me, and everything else“.

 Would a 15 or 30 minute ceremony be adequate enough?
 Probably not.
 For the parents who have come in from all over the country to witness this momentous event, a very short graduation ceremony is not enough of “everything else“ to build up enough meaning for such a momentous occasion in the lives of their graduates.